zanuka/rust-wasm-tax-calculator/README.md

 This approach ensures that the tax is calculated progressively, with higher rates applied only to the income that falls within higher brackets.

 ## Roadmap
-- [ ] Create a browser extension for the tax calculator feature
+- [ ] Create a browser extension for a US tax calculator
+  - [x] Inital project setup, dependencies, wasm-pack proto
-  - [ ] Build core WASM module for tax calculations
+  - [x] Build core WASM module for tax calculations
   - [ ] Implement browser extension architecture:
     - [ ] Background script for handling calculations
     - [ ] Content script for page integration